solution25com/paytrace-payment-shopware-6-solution25/README.md

 4. **Verify Installation**

-- After activation, you will see MaxMind in the list of installed plugins.
+- After activation, you will see PayTrace in the list of installed plugins.
 - The plugin name, version, and installation date should appear.

 ## Plugin Configuration